threefoldtech/Grants-Program/applications/ThreeFold_Thin_Provisioning.md

 With this ambition, the team has made the technology to rebuild the internet in a way it was intended at conception, which is truly decentralized, stable, secure, fully privacy-enabling, sustainable and where an individual's data can't be exploited by the big tech giants.

 ### Project Details

+#### Thin Provisioning

+This **project** intends to benefit from the decentralised storage and compute capabilities developed in the ThreeFold Grid to do Thin Provisioning of any blockchain node deployment in the Polkadot ecosystem.

+In order to get a thin provisioning efficiently done, we need a way to start a filesystem in a well known existing state and modify this filesystem without modifying existing original layer.

+Using 0-db database, we can give access to a database populated with a well known state of a filesystem.
+This database should be available only in read-only access in order to avoid any part to modify it.
+This database can be read by multiple reader in the same time.

+While using this layer as base image, it will be possible to expose a remote filesystem available only in read-only, by using a solution like overlayfs, we can mount a write-layer locally, which will enable read-write without touching the source filesystem.

 #### Architecture